Hussainmeera/DL-LSTM/README.md

 ## AIM
 To develop an LSTM-based model for recognizing the named entities in the text.

+## Theory:
+An LSTM-based model for recognizing named entities is a type of neural network that uses Long Short-Term Memory (LSTM) layers to identify and classify proper names and entities within a text, such as person names, locations, organizations, dates, etc. It is commonly employed in Named Entity Recognition (NER) tasks because LSTMs are effective at capturing sequential dependencies and context within text.
+Typically, these models process tokenized input data, learn contextual representations, and output labels for each token indicating whether it belongs to a specific entity type.
+This approach improves the accuracy of extracting meaningful information from unstructured text data.

 ## Problem Statement and Dataset
+Transfer Learning is a technique where a pre-trained model (trained on a large dataset such as ImageNet) is used as a starting point for a different but related task.
+It leverages learned features from the original task to improve learning efficiency and performance on the new task.

+VGG19 is a convolutional neural network with 19 layers.
+It consists of multiple convolutional layers for feature extraction, followed by fully connected layers for classification.
+In transfer learning, we typically freeze the convolutional layers and retrain the final fully connected layers to match our dataset.

 ## DESIGN STEPS